smartdeveloper19/Intelligent-_coffee_machine/README.md

-This is just an example to for learning concept of class in C++.
+This is just an example for learning concept of class in C++.

 Intelligent Coffee machine project is made in C++ using QT.